farology/farology/README.md

 - 👋 Hi, I’m Muhamad Faiz Abdul Rahman.
 You can call me Faiz.
 - 👀 I’m interested in data analysis.
 - 🌱 I’m currently learning SQL and advanced Excel.
-- 📫 Reach me on my LinkedIn @ https://www.linkedin.com/in/muhamad-faiz-abdul-rahman/
+- 📫 Let's connect over LinkedIn @ https://www.linkedin.com/in/muhamad-faiz-abdul-rahman/

 <!---
 farology/farology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.